bytecodealliance/wasmtime/README.rst

 -----------------

 Cretonne is using the Cargo package manager format.
 First, ensure you have installed `rust 1.12.0` or above.
-Then, change the workind directory to your clone of cretonne and run::
+Then, change the working directory to your clone of cretonne and run::

     cargo build